gokulmInfy/m2x-arm-mbed/README.md

 To read the stream values, all you need to do is calling this function:

 ```
-int receive(const char* feedId, const char* streamName,
+int fetchValues(const char* feedId, const char* streamName,
-            stream_value_read_callback callback, void* context);
+                stream_value_read_callback callback, void* context,
+                const char* startTime = NULL, const char* endTime = NULL,
+                const char* limit = NULL);
 ```

 Besides the feed ID and stream name, only the callback function and a user context needs to be specified.
+Optional filtering parameters such as start time, end time and limits per call can also be used here.

 Update Datasource Location
 --------------------------

-You can use either of the following functions to update the location for a data source(feed):
+You can use the following function to update the location for a data source(feed):

 ```
+template <class T>
 int updateLocation(const char* feedId, const char* name,
-                   double latitude, double longitude, double elevation);
+                   T latitude, T longitude, T elevation);
-int updateLocation(const char* feedId, const char* name,
-                   const char* latitude, const char* longitude,
-                   const char* elevation);
 ```

 Different from stream values, locations are attached to feeds rather than streams.

-We provide 2 types of functions here, since the GPS cordinates can come in different formats.
-What's more, we are trying to maintain a common API set with the Arduino M2X library, which has the same functions as here.
+We use templates here, since the values may be in different format, for example, you can express latitudes in both `double` and `const char*`.

 Read Datasource Location
 ------------------------